Freight Rail Policy Stance: The government should not mandate the requirement of two crew members in the cab in a highly prescriptive manner.

 Why This Matters: The proposed rule would freeze the evolution of railroad operations that might affect crew size, removing the incentive for future innovation.

-The Federal Railroad Administration is proposing regulations that would require almost all freight trains to use a minimum of a two-person crew.
+The Federal Railroad Administration (FRA) is proposing regulations that would require almost all freight trains to use a minimum of a two-person crew.

 This would be a watershed rule if enacted because crew size has traditionally been addressed under collective bargaining agreements.